mojodna/mojodna.net/_posts/2013-12-27-binary-streaming-with-hadoop-and-nodejs.markdown

 ## Outputting Binary Files

-Before writing this, I was hoping to be able to produce a single logical file at the end of my workflow (without a key) that could be fetched and used immediately.
-Unfortunately, Hadoop's streaming building blocks seem to require a record-based mindset.
+Before writing this, I had intended to produce a single logical file at the end of my workflow (without a key) that could be fetched and used immediately.
+However, when using MapReduce, the fundamental building blocks are record-based, so all values must be accompanied by a key (unless one writes to HDFS directly, presumably with `hdfs dfs -put - dest` to stream from `stdin`).

+Working with smaller units of data (i.e. broken into records) facilitates the use of subsequent jobs to perform further processing.

 With that under consideration, the most sensible approach (and one I've seen references to) appears to be the use of a `SequenceFile` as a virtual